kumi-minh-nguyen/nginx-adc-hol-2024/part2/task_01/readme.txt

 # You are tasked to manage traffic into a website hosted at www.cafe.example.com
-# This website has two service 'coffee' and 'tea'
+# This website has two services 'coffee' and 'tea'

 # In task_01, you will create an custom resource virtualserver to route traffic to it
 cd /home/ubuntu/nginx-kic-workshop